chocolatey/choco-wiki/QuickDeployment/QuickDeploymentSetup.md

 ![QDE Hyper-V VHD](images/quickdeploy/QDE-hyperv.gif)

-### Platform: VMware (OVA template)
+### Platform: VMware (OVF template)

-1. Download OVA file and unzip it to the directory you wish to store it.
+1. Download OVF file and unzip it to the directory you wish to store it.
-2. Review instructions for deploying a VM from an OVA file [here](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.html.hostclient.doc/GUID-FBEED81C-F9D9-4193-BDCC-CC4A60C20A4E_copy.html).
+2. Review instructions for deploying a VM from an OVF file [here](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.html.hostclient.doc/GUID-FBEED81C-F9D9-4193-BDCC-CC4A60C20A4E_copy.html).
 3. Adjust settings of newly imported VM to our recommended:
     - 4 vCPUs
     - 8 GB RAM